Sunday, May 31, 2009

 After the funeral as I pondered this philosophy I made the connection that grandpa’s legacy expands far beyond the field of orthodontia.
 As I reflected I realized that it is when I am living true to grandpa’s way of seeing people that I am most effective in my life.
 In my work as a therapist, when I successfully see beyond the current problems and hold a vision of the future, it helps guide my interactions with the individual.
 I believe the positive energy associated with that vision is at times felt by the individuals I am helping and helps them to believe and buy in to the interventions I am prescribing.
 I do believe that seeing others this way helps me to assist them in finding the solutions and paths that will help them overcome their problems and challenges to reach their potential.

-All too often I encounter people discouraged, worn out, and frustrated by the trials they are facing.
-The problems they are facing seem so large that at times it feels impossible to for them see anything but the problem.
-But if all we are seeing is the mangled mouth and the crooked teeth I believe we miss out on the insights that only come when we are looking at life from a very different perspective.
-I would like to challenge anyone desiring to invite change to apply my grandpa’s philosophy of beginning with the end in mind.
 Reconnect with the good in that person, find the vision of future potential and hold onto it no matter how different the present reality may be.
 Trust that when you are seeing a person this way, they will feel a difference and likely respond differently to you.
 Trust that by holding this vision of the person in your heart and mind this future perspective will help you see more clearly how to interact in a way that will invite and create the changes you are hoping for.

 Wednesday, March 25, 2009